Medical research: Conflicts of interests

 "Conflict of interest" in the field of medical research has been defined as "a set of conditions in which professional judgment concerning a primary interest (such as a person's welfare or the validity of research) tends to be unduly influenced by a secondary interest (such as financial gain)."

 Regulation on industry funded biomedical research has seen great changes since Samuel Hopkins Adams declaration.
-In 1906 congress passed the Pure Food and Drugs Act of 1906.
+In 1906 Congress passed the Pure Food and Drug Act of 1906.
 In 1912 Congress passed the Shirley Amendment to prohibit the wide dissemination of false information on pharmaceuticals.
 The Food and Drug Administration was formally created in 1930 under the McNarey Mapes Amendment to oversee the regulation of Food and Drugs in the United States.
 In 1962 the Kefauver-Harris Amendments to the Food, Drug and Cosmetics Act made it so that before a drug was marketed in the United States the FDA must first approve that the drug was safe.
 The Kefauver-Harris amendments also mandated that more stringent clinical trials must be performed before a drug is brought to the market.
 The Kefauver-Harris amendments were met with opposition from industry due to the requirement of lengthier clinical trial periods that would lessen the period of time in which the investor is able to see return on their money.
 In the pharmaceutical industry patents are typically granted for a 20-year period of time, and most patent applications are submitted during the early stages of the product development.
 According to Ariel Katz on average after a patent application is submitted it takes an additional 8 years before the FDA approves a drug for marketing.
 As such this would leave a company with only 12 years to market the drug to see a return on their investments.
 After a sharp decline of new drugs entering the US market following the 1962 Kefauver-Harris amendments economist Sam Petlzman concluded that cost of loss of innovation was greater than the savings recognized by consumers no longer purchasing ineffective drugs.
 In 1984 the Hatch-Waxman Act or the Drug Price Competition and Patent Term Restoration Act of 1984 was passed by congress.
 The Hatch-Waxman Act was passed with the idea that giving brand manufacturers the ability to extend their patent by an additional 5 years would create greater incentives for innovation and private sector funding for investment.